Links on Android Authority may earn us a commission. Learn more.

 How to send large files on WhatsApp

-If you wanted to send someone a large file attachment, the only viable method was email.
+In the past, if you wanted to send someone a large file attachment, the only viable method was email.
 But these days, messaging platforms have become so fast and advanced that you can easily use them to transfer files to your contacts.
-But these platforms naturally have file size limitations, so what do you do when you need to send something bigger?
+But these platforms naturally have file size limitations, so what do you do when you need to send large files on WhatsApp?
 It’s time to get creative, of course.

 The best way to send large files on WhatsApp is to use cloud storage links.
 On Android, the best method is Google Drive, and on iPhone, you can either use Google Drive or iCloud.
 But really, any cloud storage service is good enough.
 Once uploaded, copy and paste the download links into WhatsApp.

 How to adjust photo upload quality on WhatsApp (Android and iPhone)

 Before going into more drawn-out time-consuming options, it’s always worth looking at the obvious first.

 Images are the easiest thing to send — you can compress them with a zip program and reduce the picture quality slightly to drop the file size even more.
 WhatsApp has a built-in function where you can specify that it should send images at a lower quality.